Baldwin II of Jerusalem: First captivity

 Baldwin's troops made frequent raids against the fertile plains around Harran.
 Sökmen and Jikirmish, the atabeg of Mosul, made an alliance and invaded Edessa in May 1104.
 While their troops were assembling at Ras al-Ayn, Baldwin sent envoys to Joscelin and Bohemond and persuaded them to make a joint attack against Harran.
 Baldwin, Bohemond and Joscelin went together to Harran and entered into negotiations with the Seljuq garrison for a peaceful surrender.
 However, both Baldwin and Bohemond wanted to seize the wealthy town and the crusader army started disintegrating because of their conflict.

 Sökmen and Jikirmish attacked the crusaders' camp at Harran on 7May.
 Applying the tactic of feigned retreat, they drew the crusaders into an ambush, capturing Baldwin and Joscelin.
 Bohemond and Tancred rode to Edessa to save the town.
 Benedict, Archbishop of Edessa, who was also captured but quickly released, and the Edessene knights elected Tancred regent for the captive Baldwin.
 Baldwin was first taken to Sökman's tent, but Jikirmish's soldiers broke into it and dragged him away.
 Joscelin remained in the custody of Sökmen, passing to Ilghazi upon the latter's death.
 The citizens of Turbessel paid a ransom for Joscelin in 1107.

 Jikirmish laid siege to Edessa, but Tancred routed his troops, forcing him to flee.
 Jikirmish then took Baldwin to Mosul.
 Tancred captured a Seljuq princess of Jikirmish's household at Edessa.
 Jikirmish offered to pay 15,000 bezants in ransom, or to release Baldwin in return for her liberty.
 Bohemond and Tancred preferred the money and Baldwin remained imprisoned.
 Before his departure for Europe in the autumn, Bohemond appointed Tancred to rule Antioch and their kinsman, Richard of Salerno, was entrusted with the administration of Edessa.

 A Turkish soldier of fortune, Jawali Saqawa, captured Jikirmish and seized Mosul in 1107.
 Joscelin started negotiations with Jawali over the release of Baldwin.
 Jawali demanded 60,000 dinars and the release of the Muslim prisoners from Edessa.
 The Seljuq Sultan, Muhammad I Tapar, made the Mamluk Mawdud atabeg of Mosul.
-When Mawdud expelled Jawali from Mosul, Jawali fled to the fortress of Qalat Jabar, taking Baldwin with him.
+When Mawdud laid siege on Mosul, Jawali left his wife in charge and went to the fortress of Qalat Jabar, taking Baldwin with him.
 Joscelin paid 30,000 dinars to Jawali and offered himself as hostage to guarantee the payment of the balance.
 Jawali, who needed allies against Mawdud, accepted the offer and released Baldwin in the summer of 1108.